bshoshany/OGRePy/README.md

 Since Mathematica is not an object-oriented language, the original OGRe package merely simulated classes and objects using associative arrays, resulting in a somewhat awkward syntax.
 Python, on the other hand, is an inherently object-oriented language, and the Python package takes full advantage of that.
 Tensors are objects, and the various tensor operations are done directly on these objects using methods and overloaded operators.
 Class invariants and encapsulation guarantee that the different representations of the tensor objects are always consistent, and the correct representation is chosen on demand for each calculation using intelligent algorithms.

 ## Installing and loading the package

+### Trying the package without installation using OGRePy Live

+**OGRePy Live** is a JupyterLite-based website which comes with the package pre-installed.
+This allows you to run OGRePy directly in your browser - no installation needed, and you don't even need to have Python installed on your computer!
+You can visit OGRePy Live to try out the package before you install it, or even use it at any time for doing quick tensor calculations from any browser.

+To access OGRePy Live, simply follow [this link](https://bshoshany.github.io/OGRePy/lab/index.html?path=OGRePy_Live.ipynb).
+This will open a JupyterLab interface in your browser, with the notebook `OGRePy_Live.ipynb` already opened.
+Run the first cell to load the package, and then you can start using OGRePy right away.
+The documentation you are currently reading is also available within this interface, in multiple formats.
+For your convenience, code completion is enabled in the JupyterLite interface, so you can use it to get help with the package as you type, as [described below](#getting-help).

+Please note that any changes you make or files you create in OGRePy Live will only be saved in your browser's local storage, which is not meant for long-term storage.
+Make sure to save your work by clicking on the "Download" button above the notebook, which will download the notebook file to your computer.

 ### Global installation